braze-inc/braze-docs/_docs/_user_guide/administrative/privacy/spam_regulations.md

 #### Implied consent

 Implied consent is based on previous activity with a user through an existing business or non-business relationship.
 Messages can be sent based on implied consent during the transition period.
-After July 1, 2017, express consent is required, unless the implied consent is still valid (i.e., the 2 years after a purchase was made).
+After July 1, 2017, express consent is required, unless the implied consent is still valid (such as the 2 years after a purchase was made).

 - The recipient of a message has purchased or leased a product, good, service or completed other business with your organization in the last 2 years
 - The electronic address has been published and does not explicitly forbid unsolicited emails